yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 ### <a name="oauth_refresh_token_expire"></a> oauth_refresh_token_expire

-Change the expiry time of refresh token, by default 1 hour (in seconds).
+Change the expiry time of refresh token, by default 14 days (in seconds).

 ### <a name="oauth_token_expired_retain_period"></a>oauth_token_expired_retain_period